balderdashy/sails-docs/reference/Assets.md

 ##### jst

-> Precompiles Underscore templates to a `.jst` file. (i.e. basically it takes HTML files and turns them into tiny little javascript functions that you pass data to and return HTML.
+> Precompiles Underscore templates to a `.jst` file. (i.e. it takes HTML template files and turns them into tiny javascript functions).
 This can speed up template rendering on the client, and reduce bandwidth usage.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-jast)

 ##### less

 > Compiles LESS files into CSS.
 Only the `assets/styles/importer.less` is compiled.
-This allows you to control the ordering yourself, i.e. import your dependencies, mixins, variables, resets, etc. before other stylesheets).
+This allows you to control the ordering yourself, i.e. import your dependencies, mixins, variables, resets, etc. before other stylesheets.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-less)

 ##### sails-linker

-> Automatically inject \<script> tags for javascript files and \<link> tags for css files.
-Also automatically links an output file containing precompiled templates using a \<script> tag.
+> Automatically inject `<script>` tags for javascript files and `<link>` tags for css files.
+Also automatically links an output file containing precompiled templates using a `<script>` tag.
 A much more detailed description of this task can be found [here](https://github.com/balderdashy/sails-generate-frontend/blob/master/docs/overview.md#a-litte-bit-more-about-sails-linking).

 > [usage docs](https://github.com/Zolmeister/grunt-sails-linker)

 ##### sync

 > A grunt task to keep directories in sync.
-It is very similar to grunt-contrib-copy but tries to copy only those files that has actually changed.
-It specifically synchronize files from the `assets/` folder to `.tmp/public/`, smashing anything that's already there.
+It is very similar to grunt-contrib-copy but tries to copy only those files that have actually changed.
+It specifically synchronizes files from the `assets/` folder to `.tmp/public/`, overwriting anything that's already there.

 > [usage docs](https://github.com/tomusdrw/grunt-sync)